nefelibata28/NTU-Academic-Projects/Year4/SC4024/README.md

 ---

 ### Assignment: Critique the Presentations
-  > Objective: An individual based assignmnet to develop a critical and constructive eye by evaluating two random peers’ data visualisation projects.
+  > Objective: An individual based assignment to develop a critical and constructive eye by evaluating two random peers’ data visualisation videos.

 - **Report 1** *to be updated*